Site icon HouseLogic

 2. Dig the trench system.

-4. Add 2 to 3 inches of gravel to the bottom of the trench.
+4. Add two to three inches of gravel to the bottom of the trench.

-6. Cover the drain pipe with gravel to within 2 to 3 inches of the top of the trench.
+6. Cover the drainpipe with gravel to within two to three inches of the top of the trench.

 7. Fold the excess landscape fabric over the top of the gravel.